 After a few days, we are ready to set class rules together.

-I always have my list of “I need these rules to be an effective teacher.”
+I always have my back pocket list of “I need these rules to be an effective teacher.”
 They look something like this.

-We look back at our list of ways to “be the best we can be” and start to notice with my students which things are so important they should be rules.
+I like to begin the discussion with the language we’ve been using.
+For example “How have we noticed members of our class being the best they could be?”
+We look back at our list developed over the past few days and then add to it as needed.
+With some coaching we start to notice which things are so important they should be rules.
 Then, in the student language We develop a list of (generally) four rules, but sometimes 5 🙂

 Sometimes my kiddos need a little more practice, or even just more direct practice.

-Here are a couple of my “school rules” resources.
+Here is a bundle of my “school rules” resources.
 They include emergent readers, sorting, and extension activities.